Flood Warning issued for Allegany by NWS - NewsBreak

 Flood Warning issued for Allegany by NWS

-Effective: 2021-09-02 01:42:00 EDT Expires: 2021-09-02 06:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-09-01 21:11:00 EDT Expires: 2021-09-02 02:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Allegany The National Weather Service in Sterling Virginia has extended the * Flood Warning for Allegany County in western Maryland * Until 600 AM EDT. * At 142 AM EDT, rain has ended, but stream gauges remain above flood stage and some flooding of low lying areas are still being reported in around the Cumberland area. * Some locations that will experience flooding include Cumberland...
+Target Area: Allegany The National Weather Service in Sterling Virginia has extended the * Flood Warning for Allegany County in western Maryland North Central Hampshire County in eastern West Virginia Northeastern Mineral County in eastern West Virginia * Until 200 AM EDT. * At 911 PM EDT, rain has ended, but stream gauges remain above flood stage and some flooding of low lying areas are still being reported in around the Cumberland area. * Some locations that will experience flooding include Cumberland...
 Keyser Bel Air...
-La Vale Ridgeley...
+Paw Paw La Vale...
+Fort Ashby Ridgeley...
 Cresaptown Potomac Park...
 Wiley Ford Rawlings...
-Green Spring Flintstone...
-Oldtown Spring Gap...
-Little Orleans Pumpkin Center...
-Pleasant Valley Wolfe Mill...
-North Branch Green Ridge...
-Bradyalerts.weather.gov
+Springfield Green Spring...
+Flintstone Oldtown...
+Spring Gap Little Orleans...
+Wagoner Patterson Creek...
+North Branch This includes the following Flood Prone Roads: Springfield Pike near Abernathy Run Route 1 near Green Spring Runalerts.weather.gov

 Comments / 0